ReactionMechanismGenerator/ARC/docs/source/examples.rst

 Note that for composite methods the default ``freq_level`` and ``scan_level`` may have different default values than for non-composite methods (defined in settings.py).
-Yes, an independent frequencies calculation job is executed afte a composite job just so that the Hamiltonian will be outputted.
+Yes, an independent frequencies calculation job is executed after a composite job just so that the Hamiltonian will be outputted.

 The same example as above ran via the API (e.g., in `Jupyter notebooks`__) would look like the following::